agr1996/startup/README.md

 # Voodle

-Voodle is a combination of vector and doodle and is a web application lets directly mark up SVG files.
+Voodle is a combination of vector and doodle and is a web application lets directly mark up SVG files, then securely share them with other users.

 ## Specification Deliverables

-Required information for the `Startup Specification`
+`Startup Specification`

 ### Elevator Pitch

-TODO Elevator pitch
-for(description of person) That(describe a problem) (name of my product) does(describe function of product). unlike(name of a similar product) this tool(description of unique benefit)

-For engineering design firms marking up Vector images is can be difficult.
-Voodle lets you physically mark up the SVG file
+For engineering design firms marking up Vector images can be difficult.
+Voodle lets you physically mark up the SVG file then securely share or transfer the newly modified SVG file to other users.
+Other applications require the SVG CAD file of the drawing to be converted into a pdf, then the markup notes remain in the PDF.
+Voodle will allow the markup notes to remain as elements of the SVG file itself.
+These elements will have all the advantages of being part of the SVG file itself and then securely shared to respective parties.
+With engineering firms keeping files secure is important to prevent theft of intellectual property.

 ### Design